 Javier Cepeda, PhD, MPH, researches the intersecting epidemics of substance use, infectious disease, and justice involvement, as well as interventions needed to reduce these harms on public health.

-injection drug use; overdose; HIV; hepatitis C virus; incarceration; harm reduction; drug policy; law enforcement; economic evaluation; mathematical modeling; ALIVE study; Eastern Europe Central Asia;
+injection drug use; overdose; HIV; hepatitis C virus; incarceration; harm reduction; drug policy; law enforcement; economic evaluation; mathematical modeling; ALIVE study; Eastern Europe Central Asia; social epidemiology;

 Experiences & Accomplishments